ppy/osu-wiki/news/2019-01-30-new-changes-to-star-rating-performance-points.md

 Hello!

-It is with great anticipation that I, Xexxar, am here to announce changes to both Peformance Points (aka: pp) and the star rating system.
+It is with great anticipation that I, Xexxar, am here to announce changes to both Performance Points (aka: pp) and the star rating system.

 I have been closely involved with various other members of the community over the past few months in proposing amendments to the Performance Points system with the end goal of updating a core part of osu!'s competitive progression that hasn't seen any significant changes in many, many years.
 The game has evolved considerably since the last update to these key systems, with the introduction of many new and different styles of mapping and gameplay.